Whether you’re pregnant, are thinking about having a baby, or already have children, we will help you find the right care, support, and resources.

 Welcome EVERY Baby

 Raising a child takes a village.
 Home visitors can be a part of your village.
-Welcome EVERY Baby provides free, personalized support to expecting and new parents in the safety and convenience of their home or in another location that works for them!
+Welcome EVERY Baby provides free, personalized support to expecting and new parents in the comfort and convenience of their home or in another chosen location!
 Home visitation services give families the confidence and support they need to navigate parenthood.

 To learn more contact us via email or call 805-869-1317.